 Look out for the annual Beiteddine Art Festival in the summer months with art exhibitions and music and theater performances.
 The palace also houses an interesting museum with a collection of weapons and jewelry and that kind of stuff as well as a Byzantine mosaic museum and an archeological museum.
 But honestly the palace itself is far more special than the museums.

-The pride and symbol of Lebanon.
+The cedars are the pride and symbol of Lebanon.
 You can see the cedars not far from Bcharre (1840 m high) in a small forest in the mountains.
 The trees there are called Arz el Rab, meaning the cedars of the Lord (and they are a Unesco world heritage site).
 The trees there are the oldest of Lebanon, a few hundred years old – although some say they could be two thousand years old.
-Anyway the region of Bcharre and the Qadisha Valley is gorgeous and perfect for hiking.
-The famous writer Khalil Gibran was born in Bcharre and one can visit the house he was born in.

 Visit the large archaeological areas, the Phoenician port, the Roman hippodrome and the old necropolis.
 Tyre was added to UNESCO’s World Heritage list in 1984.